dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 **Step 1:** Deploy the CodePipeline CI/CD pipeline back-bone

-*The launch button defaults to us-west-2, but you can change the region from the console.*
+Click on the launch button.
+Provide a stack name and the rest of the fields can be left with the default values.
+The launch button defaults to us-west-2, but you can change the region from the console.

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-
 2#/stacks/new?stackName=mlops-cicd&templateURL=https://dtong-public-fileshare.s3-us-west-2.amazonaws.com/aws-ml-pipeline/cf/mlops-cicd.yaml">